dkubek/JADIC/README.md

    keys are stuck.
 This is most likely caused by how Windows Forms handles input keys.

- - In a very small window between players death and the GAME OVER scree, It is possible to fire a projectile have it stuck there.
+ - In a very small window between players death and the GAME OVER screen, It is possible to fire a projectile have it stuck there.